 Left untreated, a dental fracture can become inflamed and/or infected.

-Where possible, repair to the tooth which may include placing a crown over the break or root canal.
-Severe cases may require extraction of the tooth.
+Where possible, repair to the tooth which may include placing a crown over the break or root canal therapy.
+Severe cases will require a dental extraction.

 - Surgery to repair and realign a broken jaw.
 If a midline fracture has occurred, your veterinarian will wire the two sides back together.
 A front to back break will require wiring or plating to hold the pieces together.